 Sukkoth begins when the moon reaches its fullness, marking the 15th of the 7th lunar month.
-It might be called more literally the “festival of shelters,” and it lasts for seven days.
+It might be called more literally the “festival of shelters.”
 It is very much a Fall harvest festival in the northern hemisphere, similar to other kinds of celebrations of harvest in that season.
 The Gezer Calendar,” was found in 1908 at Tel Gezer by British archaeologist R.A.S.
 Macalister, dates to the time of King David (10th c.
 BCE), seems to lay out the seasons according to just such a Fall harvest.

 ירח עצד פשת